Ontario Tech University: Branding

 The official name of the institution under provincial legislation is the University of Ontario Institute of Technology, and is used in formal documentation issued by the institution, including academic degrees.

 However, the university publicly operates under a different name, Ontario Tech University.
 The institution explored the idea of adopting a new name in 2018, given that the abbreviation 'UOIT' was hard to pronounce and made marketing difficult.
 The subject became a topic of discussion for months, followed by feedback from both the stakeholders and the school.
 The operating name was adopted by the university in March 2019, which led to a system-wide revamp in all promotional materials including banners, merchandise, and the website.
 The change was met with mixed reviews.

 Coat of arms

 Notable people

 A number of individuals are associated with the university either as alumni or members of its administration and faculty.
 As of 2022, there were over 25,500 Ontario Tech alumni.
 The university operates an alumni association for graduates.
 Alumni of the university includes Kate Beirness, a television sportscaster, Naheed Dosani, a palliative care physician, and Vijay Thanigasalam, the incumbent Member of Provincial Parliament for Scarborough-Rouge Park.
-Notable faculty members include Vivian Stamatopoulos, a long-term care advocate.
+Notable faculty members include Vivian Stamatopoulos, a long-term care advocate, electrical engineer Min Dong, an IEEE Fellow, and Andrea E. Kirkwood, a professor of biology and environmental science known for her work in freshwater ecology and public science communication.